 “Not when we’re in the heart of the city.
 Too noisy.
 The club has practical rules.”

 “Happy to introduce you, old fellow.”
 Huntley extended his hand, welcoming but firm.

 Gideon hesitated.
-This so-called club might prove to be a gang of dangerous crackpots.
+This so-called club might prove to be a gang of raving crackpots.
 Who else hurled themselves at the Unseen with no more than a knife?
 Still, he raised his right hand automatically.
-Gideon had been brought up a gentleman, and it would be churlish to refuse the gesture.
+Gideon had been raised a gentleman, and it would be churlish to refuse the gesture.

 Huntley’s eyes went wide.
 “I say, you’re bleeding.”

 Gideon looked down, and pain roared to life with an agonizing throb.
 Grooves dug into the flesh of his palm and fingers, soaking his hand in a red glove of sticky gore.
 His vision tunneled, the last rush of battle-frenzy collapsing like a punctured balloon.

 The woman had remained in the shadows, staring after Masson, but now she snapped from her reverie.
 She cast a look their way and drew in a hissing breath.
 “Mr. Fletcher!
 I should have known it was you.”